LaSTiqq/Coffee-united-people-2.0/README.md

 - Added ContextHook hook to protect routes only accesible for authorized users
 - Added propper CORS configuration to retrieve JWT Token as a cookie from backend to frontend
 - Added feature to keep user logged in, even if page is being reloaded
-- Added logout route on backend side with deletion of token if user logs out, both on backend and frontend side
+- Added logout route on backend side with deletion of token if user logs out
 - Added token verification while user is on protected pages (currently just one page), both on backend side and frontend side
 - Moved logout component to the navigation bar so it's functionality could be used in every protected page
 - Added welcome message to logged in users with their username in navigation bar